BibliothecaDAO/master-scroll-v3/pages/adventurers/loot-fountains.md

 ### Equipping Items

 Adventurers will be able to equip these items in any combination that suits them best.

-### Trading

-All the Loot items will be traded on the NFT Marketplace and will be priced in ETH.

-### Dropping of Items

-In the Lootverse there will be various places to explore.
-Some of these places will be more dangerous than others.
-If a traveller is not careful they may drop their items and never recover them...

 ### The Merchant Contract